-In the following sections, we describe the principle components of the System of Quality Management, which EY Czech Republic follows:
+In the following sections, we describe the principle components of the System of Quality Management, which EY Cyprus follows:

 - System of Quality Management risk assessment process

 - Governance and leadership

 - · Relevant ethical and legal requirements

-- Client and engagement acceptance and continuance (Acceptance and continuance of client relationships and specific engagements)
+- Client and engagement acceptance and continuance

-- · Engagement performance
+- Engagement performance

 - Resources

 - Information and communication

 - System of Quality Management Monitoring and Remediation process

-EY Czech Republic has designed and implemented a risk assessment process to establish quality objectives, identify and assess quality risks and design and implement responses to address the quality risks as required by ISQM 1.
-The risk assessment process is executed annually based on the Global SQM policies to drive consistency in the execution of the EY Czech Republic System of Quality Management.
+EY Cyprus has designed and implemented a risk assessment process to establish quality objectives, identify and assess quality risks and design and implement responses to address the quality risks as required by ISQM 1.
+The risk assessment process is executed annually based on the Global SQM policies to drive consistency in the execution of the EY Cyprus System of Quality Management.